PlayDangoMC/classroom/docs/worlds/worlds.md

 # Worlds
 {: .no_toc }

-Template worlds from DangoMClassroom provide awesome lessons for teachers.
+Template worlds from DangoMC Classroom provide awesome lessons for teachers.
 {: .fs-6 .fw-300 }